Man reading a book

 FAQs

 Not only will the JD/MBA save students money, but it will also save them a lot of time.
-The cost of an MBA and JD separately would be more because of tuition and the cost of living.
-An MBA typically takes two years, while a JD takes three.
+An MBA typically takes two years, or more if it’s part-time, while a JD takes three.
 While taking a year less, the JD/MBA takes a year less and will ultimately cost less tuition.
-While USC only offers a four-year program, other schools provide accelerated three-year programs.
 By taking a JD/MBA at USC, students will save up to $60,000 worth of tuition or more.
-The only downside to the JD/MBA time-wise is the increased difficulty of studying by taking on two degrees at once and the potential need to be a full-time student.
-USC does offer a career center, and graduate students may be able to teach as part of their major.

 Conclusion